dtudury/horseless/README.md

 nope nope nope

 ## Ugh! not another bloated framework!
-The first iteration of this project was just the template literal xhtml parsing.
-The model stuff was just for the demo... but it was so cool (imho) it got moved into the project proper.
-That said, the goal of this project is to enable transformations from models to views.
+The first iteration of this project did "just one thing" and that was the template literal xhtml parsing.
+The model stuff was for demos... but it was so cool (imho) it got moved into the project proper.
+That said, the goal of this project **is** to enable transformations from models to views.
 Having the view update as the model updates seemed to be in line with that goal.
+So... it's still *kind of* doing "just one thing" (but even if you don't buy that the two features are deeply integrated and it's still a long way from bloated)

 There's around 400 code-golf-free lines with no external dependencies. you can read through all the code and understand every subtle nuance in an hour